yuuhikaze/tern/README.md

 ### Features

 -   Recursively scans and converts files from a specified directory
--   Incrementally updates converted files [TODO]
+-   Incrementally updates converted files
 -   Converter: Outsources conversion work to an external program (scriptable through Lua)
 -   Stores and manages options related to the external program
 -   Converts only modified files and allows to select files through git ignore patterns